Conservation-restoration of the Statue of Liberty: Early beginnings

 From November 7, 1982, public announcements were made by project officials that the Statue of Liberty would be completely closed to the public for as long as one year beginning in 1984.
 The statue had been closed only once before for such an extended period of time, and that was at one point in the late 1930s.
 Later announcements stated that the erection of the scaffolding surrounding the outside of the statue would begin in the fall of 1983, and it was still believed in July 1983 that the restoration would begin sometime in the fall.
 NPS representatives retracted and revised the earlier announcement concerning the closure of the Island to the public; Liberty Island would in fact remain open and closings would be intermittent and only for several days at a time at most.
 The restoration would not begin until January 23, 1984.
 An article from The New York Times published the day after, indicated that the 30-month project had officially begun the day before, and that visitors would have approximately two weeks remaining before the statue would be completely enshrouded by the tons of extruded aluminum scaffolding that had just been deposited on Liberty Island.

 The scaffolding contract was awarded to a company called Universal Builders Supply (UBS) Inc. on December 14, 1983.
 The contract stipulated that the freestanding exterior scaffold was to be completely assembled by April 27, 1984.
 The 240 ft scaffolding was designed specifically for the statue, and required ingenuity from its designers, as it could only be attached to the granite pedestal and not the statue and had to accommodate the intricate contours of the statue as well.
 Furthermore, the exterior scaffolding had to maintain a distance of at least 18 inches from any exposed section of the copper sheathing.
 The 6,000 or so separate components of the scaffold, made of a high load capacity aluminum (alloy 6061 T6), were unloaded onto Liberty Island on January 23, 1984.
-To prevent possible rust stains from affecting the exterior patina of the statue, the pretext was adopted of using aluminum.
+Aluminum was used to prevent possible rust stains from affecting the exterior patina of the statue.
 Screw jacks were used to brace the aluminum against the granite pedestal of the statue.
 More easily an interior scaffolding was developed made of interlocking pipes held together with friction clamps and anchored to the central pylon of the statue for structural support.
 The twenty UBS workers often resorted to assembling the interior scaffolding when the severe winds and dreadful winter weather conditions prevented them from continuing their work outside.